aws-ia/terraform-aws-transfer-family/examples/sftp-idp-entra-lambda/README.md

 - **User2**: Demonstrates the `$default$` fallback behavior for any authenticated Microsoft Entra ID user without explicit configuration

 > [!NOTE]
-> Users must be pre-created in Microsoft Entra ID.
+> - Users must be pre-created in Microsoft Entra ID.
 This example does NOT create users in Microsoft Entra ID.
+> - This example requires an app registration to be completed by creating a Client ID and secret in Microsoft Entra ID as a pre-requisite.
+See the [documentation for the Custom IDP solution on Github](https://github.com/aws-samples/toolkit-for-aws-transfer-family/blob/main/solutions/custom-idp/README.md#configuring-entra-id-as-an-identity-provider) for detailed steps.

 ## User Configuration